rringler/ideabox/README.md

 Running the server
 =================

-To have live updateing of comments, the faye server must also be running in tandem with the rails server.
+To have live updating of comments, the faye server must also be running in tandem with the rails server.
 To accomplish this run the following from the rails directory root: